c-blake/bu/doc/tim.md

-Even with no time-sharing, peripheral interactions[^2] degrade determinism motivating a random model for `tBackground` and the name "noise".  **`t0` is often what you want** because background activity simply does not reproduce to other minutes / days / environments & understanding begins with reproduction.[^3]
+Even with no time-sharing, peripheral interactions[^2] degrade determinism motivating a random model for `tBackground` and the name "noise".  **`t0` is often what you want** because background activity and precise synchronization of load-based CPU dynamic frequency scale-up simply does not reproduce to other milliseconds / minutes / days / environments.
+Understanding begins with reproduction.[^3]

 This seems like a "statistics to the rescue" scenario, but caution is warranted.